adobe/elixir-styler/README.md

 ## WARNING: Styler can change the behaviour of your program!

 In some cases, this can introduce bugs.
 It goes without saying, but look over your changes before committing to main :)
-(Here's an [example issue](https://github.com/adobe/elixir-styler/issues/186) where Styler unexpectedly changed the behaviour of a user's program.)

 A simple example of a way Styler changes the behaviour of code is the following rewrite: